27

 • 4

 This sounds like it so +1 but honestly I would have upvoted just for Hamsters Dugout.
-Aug 14, 2020 at 0:41
+Commented Aug 14, 2020 at 0:41

 • There is a book Darnay wrote in this universe as well called Karma.
 It starts at the very beginning of the formation of this order and the "reincarnation" machine, which is misused by a government employee to trap a romantic rival/career rival for a few thousand years till the rival (also the protagonist) figures how to escape the machine.
 This universe is interesting because there are several stories on the atomic priesthood.
 Darnay built a universe very few actually read about, and in some ways I think it would have made a great TV series or movie.
-Mar 22, 2022 at 16:47
+Commented Mar 22, 2022 at 16:47

 Your Answer